 Conclusion:

 The standard paper size can lift your message.
 It can help readability and leave a lasting impression.
-Consider your document type, purpose, printing limits, and desired look.
+Consider your document type, purpose, print settings, and limits.
 Then, you can unlock the paper’s full potential as a tool for communication.
-So, explore the world of standard paper sizes and find the perfect fit for your next project.
+So, explore the world of paper sizes and find the perfect fit for your next project.